Bogor Palace

-The Bogor Palace (Istana Bogor; Het Paleis te Buitenzorg) is one of six presidential palaces of Indonesia, it is located in the city of Bogor, West Java.
+The Bogor Palace (Istana Bogor; Het Paleis te Buitenzorg) is one of seven presidential palaces of Indonesia, it is located in the city of Bogor, West Java.
 The palace is noted for its distinctive architectural and historical features, as well as the adjoining botanical gardens.
-Istana Bogor was opened to the public in 1968 to public tour groups (not individuals), with the permission of the acting president of Indonesia, Suharto.
+Istana Bogor was opened to the public in 1968 to public tour groups (not individuals), with the permission of the acting President of Indonesia Suharto.
 The gardens of the palace covers an area of 284,000 square metres (28.4 hectares).

-During the colonial era the palace became favorite residence of the governors-general due to Bogor's more adaptable climate.
+During the colonial era the palace became the favorite residence of the governors-general due to Bogor's more adaptable climate.
 It was also favored by the late President Sukarno and became the official presidential residence until his downfall in 1967.
 The palace remained mostly unused until February 2015, when the new president Joko Widodo moved the president's office from Merdeka Palace to Bogor Palace.